Financial-Times/origami-build-service/README.md

 ## Configuration

 We configure Origami Build Service using environment variables.
-In local development environment configuration is nor needed unless you need to change `PORT` or `NODE_ENV` default variables.
-In production, these are set through Doppler project that will sync variables on Heroku as well.
+In local development environment configuration is not needed, unless you need to change `PORT` or `NODE_ENV` default variables.
+In production, these are set through Doppler project that will sync variables to Heroku as well.

 ### Required everywhere